All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Breastfeeding Safety

-The semaglutide prescribing information states that it is not known whether semaglutide is excreted in human breast milk .
+The semaglutide prescribing information states that it isn't known whether semaglutide is excreted in human breast milk .
 Animal studies have shown that semaglutide is present in the milk of lactating rats.
 Because of the potential for serious adverse reactions in breastfed infants, the manufacturer advises that a decision should be made whether to discontinue breastfeeding or discontinue semaglutide .

 In practice, most prescribers require that a woman has fully stopped breastfeeding before initiating semaglutide therapy.
 Women who are pumping and supplementing with formula should discuss their specific situation with their physician.